- ABMS Certification:

 - 2015 Bedside Manner Award, Our Health Magazine; Third place

 - University of Washington, 1981

-- General Surgery, Los Angeles County Harbour-UCLA Medical Center; Otolaryngology, University of Virginia
+- General Surgery, Los Angeles County Harbor-UCLA Medical Center; Otolaryngology, University of Virginia

 - Neurotology, University of Virginia